PetervandenDoel/ACmultimeter/README.md

 THE PROJECT

-An AC multimeter made with an ATMEL AT89LP51RC2 microcontroller and an MCP3008 analog to digital converter, programmed in C Values will be displayed on an LCD and can be chosen through a command line interface, the program used for this is a serial console called PuTTY
+An AC multimeter made with an ATMEL AT89LP51RC2 microcontroller and an MCP3008 analog to digital converter, programmed in C.
+Values will be displayed on an LCD and can be chosen through a command line interface, the program used for this is a serial console called PuTTY

 The project will take in 2 sine waves of the same frequency and can return their peak values, rms values, phase difference in degrees, frequency, and period